anirvansen/crud_fast_api/README.md

 # Authenticate User

-Below routes are protected , to use these route you need to authenticate yourself so that a jwt token will be issueissue and this toke can be used as Authorization: Bearer header in the subsequent request.
+Below routes are protected , to use these route you need to authenticate yourself so that a jwt token will be issues and this token can be used to authenticate in the subsequent request.

 <img width="933" alt="protected_route" src="https://user-images.githubusercontent.com/20265546/87873114-483a7480-c9dc-11ea-8708-a95235255537.PNG">